-In February, both the weekly and monthly concentrations of TSS were below permit limits.
+In March, both the weekly and monthly concentrations of TSS were below permit limits.
 Both the TSS Monthly Avg. and the Max Weekly Avg. were elevated in January due to reduced solids removal caused by significantly higher plant flows resulting from much higher than normal precipitation.
 TSS levels in February increased further due to the seasonal change in the wastewater temperature resulting in a shift in the biological activity of the secondary activated sludge microbes, which occurred earlier than normal this year due to the warmer temperatures.
+Levels have subsequently returned to normal.

-In February, both the weekly and monthly concentrations of cBOD were well below permit limits.
+In March, both the weekly and monthly concentrations of cBOD were well below permit limits.